v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setmethodsourcerange-method.md

 #### <a name="parameters"></a>Parametry
  `startDoc`
- [in] Wskaźnik do dokumentu zawierającego pozycji początkowej.
+ [in] Wskaźnik do dokumentu zawierającego pozycja początkowa.

  `startLine`
  [in] Numer wiersza początkowego.